 UNC0621D proposes that the current NTS Optional Charge will end on implementation of this proposal and by definition is an enduring solution.

-In all proposals except UNC0621C where there is an NTS Optional charge, the current NTS Optional Commodity charge will end on implementation to be replaced by the NTS Optional Charge and all Users will be to apply for the charge to be effective from 1 October 2019.
+In all proposals except UNC0621C where there is an NTS Optional Charge, the current NTS Optional Commodity charge will end on implementation to be replaced by the NTS Optional Charge and all Users will be required to apply for the charge to be effective from 01 October 2019.

-For UNC0621C Users will be deemed to apply for the charge to be effective from 1 October 2019.
+For UNC0621C, Users will be deemed to apply for the charge to be effective from 01 October 2019.

 Methodology for the NTS Optional Charge

 All proposals except UNC0621C propose that National Grid produces and maintains a methodology statement for the NTS Optional Charge formula.
 This methodology statement will be referenced in UNC.
-UNC0621D does not require a methodology as it does not propose an NTS optional charge.
+UNC0621D does not require a methodology as it does not propose an NTS Optional Charge.

 UNC0621C has the methodology for the NTS Optional charging as part of its solution and the inclusion of the method will be in the UNC.